Club: CD Leganes | Opening: 1998 | Capacity: 10,958 seats

 Eat, drink, and sleep near Estadio Municipal Butarque

 Estadio Municipal Butarque is located in an area that’s a mix of mostly new developments including other sports facilities, educational institutes, a shopping centre, and residential housing.
 It’s a quiet area with little around in terms of eating and drinking, which is better done in Leganes’ city centre or central Madrid.

 There aren’t a whole lot of hotels in Leganes.
 In the city centre you’ve got the choice between Hotel Avenida and Tryp Madrid Leganes Hotel, while there are a few more roadside options a little further away.
 Click here for an overview of all hotels in Leganes.

 Most will decide to stay in Madrid though and travel in for the match.
 Click here to explore hotel options in Madrid.

-Tickets for Leganes games can be bought at the club shop at the stadium in the week before the match.
+Tickets for Leganes games can be bought online, or at the club shop at the stadium in the week before the match.

 If tickets remain available, these can also be bought at the stadium on the day of the match.
 Leganes however do occasionally sell out in La Liga so it is strongly recommended to book in advance.